dheerajvs/art-gallery/src/pages/items/dancing-lady-saree-blouse-in-madhubani-style.md

 ---
 templateKey: item
-title: Dancing lady Blouse 2
+title: "Saree Blouse: Madhubani style painting"
 medium: Acrylic paints on raw silk blouse
 description: "Hand painted saree blouse in Madhubani painting style is just elegant for any occasion.
 This blouse can be draped with any printed or plain